Euro 2022 team of the tournament

 Asllani converted from the spot in her country’s 5-0 group stage win over Portugal, but it was her ability to set up others that proved most vital in sending her side through to their meeting with England in the semi-finals.

-The unselfish team-mate tied England’s Fran Kirby for the second-most assists, teeing up Jonna Andersson’s vital strike in their 1-1 group stage opener with the Netherlands, and covered the second-highest distance of any player in the Euros.
+The unselfish forward tied England’s Walsh and Fran Kirby for the second-most assists, including brilliantly teeing up Jonna Andersson’s vital strike in their 1-1 group stage opener with the Netherlands.

-Walsh’s skill and patience in midfield have been critical in the build-up to England’s tournament-leading 20 goals prior to the final – seven more than the second-placed Germans.
-She has been praised by team-mate Jill Scott for her intelligence on the pitch, commanding and breaking up play with equal measure and achieving an impressive 90.2 per cent passing accuracy, as well as two assists, through the end of the semi-finals.
+Mead’s Golden Boot rival netted both goals in Germany’s 2-1 semi-final with France, setting a record in the process.
+The skipper scored at least once in all five of the eight-time European champions’ matches up to the final, with no other player in the competition’s history netting in as many contests in a single Euros.

-Many have pointed to the battle in midfield as what could decide Sunday’s final, with Oberdorf’s name the most frequently cited as a possible spoiler to England’s trophy hopes.
-The 20-year-old already has experience on the big stage, having made history in 2019 as the youngest World Cup player for her country.
+But after injuries prevented Popp from participating in the last two editions, her ill luck returned just before kick-off at Wembley as she was forced out by a muscle problem in the warm-up.

 Register for free to continue reading